What Is Sexual Harassment Law?

 Related Areas of Law

-- Employment Law: Sexual harassment occurs in the workplace and forms a large part of employment law.
+- Employment Law: Sexual harassment that occurs in the workplace forms a large part of employment law.

-- Education Law: Sexual harassment is forbidden in school and forms a large part of education law.
+- Education Law: Sexual harassment is prohibited in school and forms a large part of education law.

-- Litigation: When sexual harassment complaints are unable to be resolved in any other way, victims of sexual harassment turn to the courtroom.
+- Litigation: When sexual harassment complaints are unable to be resolved in any other way, victims of sexual harassment turn to the Equal Opportunity Employment Commission and then the courtroom.

-- Civil Rights: Sexual harassment is a form of sexual discrimination and represents a civil rights issue.
+- Civil Rights: Sexual harassment is a form of sexual discrimination and is a civil rights issue.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help